DrWongKC/drwongkc/README.md

 ReactJS Front-end Development | Artificial Intelligence | CyberSecurity

-ReactJS HackerRank Rank of 5413.
+ReactJS HackerRank of 5413.
 Highest Difficulty Level Solved on HackerRank: React (Intermediate)

 I'm someone with multiple specialisations in web technology but am looking to focus on front-end while breaking into Artificial Intelligence.